darshna09/learningAngular/tour-of-heroes/README.md

 - Toggle a CSS style class with a class binding.
 - Service-in-service scenario: Importing `messages.service` in `hero.service` which is typical scenario in development.
 - Angular only binds to **public** component properties.
 Properties which are public get bound in the template.
+- `AsyncPipe` - Unwraps a value from an asynchronous primitive.
+When used with an observable the `subscribe` is handled by `async` pipe.

 ### Two-way binding